Sir-MaNiAl/rust_cr_unescape/README.md

         &#177; &#x192;
         Character entity reference:
         &name;
-        &reg;");
+        &reg;";
-    let result = String::from(
+    let result = "\
-        "In SGML, HTML and XML documents, the logical constructs known as \
+        In SGML, HTML and XML documents, the logical constructs known as \
         character data and attribute values consist of sequences of \
         characters, in which each character can manifest directly \
         (representing itself), or can be represented by a series of \